influxdata/clockface/src/Components/ResourceList/List/ResourceListSorter.md

 ### Enabling Sorting

-IndexListHeaderCells have some handy features that making sorting easier.
-First you will need a stateful component that wraps `IndexList`.
+`ResourceListSorter`s have some handy features that making sorting easier.
+First you will need a stateful component that wraps `ResourceList`.
 This stateful component should have at least 3 pieces of state:

 | State Key | Type |  |
 |:-----------------|:--------|----------------------------------------------------------------------------------|